 You must consult your supervisor before submitting a thesis for examination.

-About two months before you expect to submit your thesis for MPhil, PhD or EngD, you should complete the Notification of intention to submit in E-vision.
+About two months before you expect to submit your thesis you should complete the Notification of intention to submit in E-vision.
 This is to allow your department to make the necessary arrangements for your examination.
 You do not need to be over exact in calculating your submission date, provided that you adhere to your deadline for submission.

 You can find the intention to submit form in your E-vision account under > My Supervision Meetings and Research Details > Research Progress.